The 25 Top Things to Do in La Paz Mexico + Practical Tips

 4. Swim with Sea Lions at Isla Espiritu Santo

-Since it’s a UNESCO-declared biosphere reserve, there’s no development and wildlife truly thrive on this beautiful island.
+Since it’s a UNESCO-declared biosphere reserve, there’s no development, and wildlife truly thrives on this beautiful island.

 Among the rich marine life found here, the sea lions are one of the most attractive aspects of the island.